 At the beginning of the journey, the pair had hesitations about whether their cafe would work.
 “We were so busy right off the bat,” says Lewis.
 “The response from the community has been really lovely and other local businesses have been sending us welcome messages.”
 Lewis says the community around them are the customer base, but people have been driving from the four corners of Sydney to try a wild-mushroom toastie or a crisp-fried tempeh burger.

-This article first appeared on Broadsheet on June 12, 2018.
+This article was updated on Aug 30, 2018.
+It first appeared on Broadsheet on June 12, 2018.
 Menu items may have changed since publication.

 253 Addison Road, Marrickville